aryaman2306/TicToe/README.md

 # TicToe
-The same old Ancient game just made by me in python
+The same ancient game just made by me in python.